miguelsalva/hlflrw/README.md

 **This is a legacy project and it remains here for historical reasons.**
 The HLFL paper was written in 2002 and published by Robota, a well known spanish security company.
-The HLFLRW script was also coded in 2002 and introduced in the 2003 No cON Name security congress in Palma de Mallorca, Spain.
+The HLFLRW script was also coded in 2002 and presented in the 2003 No cON Name security congress in Palma de Mallorca, Spain.

 ---